autoSteve/ha-solcast-solar/README.md

 > [!TIP]
 >
-> Examine the `detailedForecast` attribute for each day forecast to see the dampening factors that have been applied to each interval.
+> Examine the `detailedForecast` attribute for each day forecast to see the automated dampening factors that have been applied to each interval.
 An Apex chart example is included in [`TEMPLATES.md`](https://github.com/BJReplay/ha-solcast-solar/blob/main/TEMPLATES.md) to show a practical application for this dampening information.

 ##### Key input: Estimated actual data from Solcast